The 6 best eco-friendly hotels in the UK

 The impact that travel has on the planet is causing concern for an increasing number of travellers.
-Although flying is the biggest contributor to the travel-based carbon footprint, hotels come in a close second, accounting for over more than 20 percent of tourism-based emissions.
+Although flying is the biggest contributor to the travel-based carbon footprint, hotels come in a close second, accounting for more than 20% of tourism-based emissions.

 The hotel’s concern for the environment extends to directly helping local wildlife, too — it provides bird and bat boxes in its garden.
 Additionally, it runs something known as the “Green Goals Project” where it invests in local projects that help people to improve their local environment.

 Even the pool uses a living reed bed as a filtration system where microorganisms balance the chemistry of the water, keeping it completely clean and clear for an amazing freshwater swimming experience.
-Other impressive sustainability aspects of the hotel include a roof constructed from sea thrift, grey water harvesting (using waste water from showers to flush toilets) and a restaurant that uses only local and seasonal Cornish ingredients.
-Similar to The Green House, The Scarlet has set up a scheme known as the Community Fund, which funds projects that contribute to improving the local natural environment.
+Other impressive sustainability aspects of the hotel include a roof constructed from sea thrift, greywater harvesting (using wastewater from showers to flush toilets) and a restaurant that uses only local and seasonal Cornish ingredients.

 This hotel, also in Cornwall, has won multiple awards with room options ranging from hotel rooms in a grand mansion to self-catering lodges surrounded by 24 acres of countryside and sea views.
 This hotel is entirely self-contained, with its own water, electricity and sewage systems.
 The property also encourages people to get outside and enjoy the natural world, with nature walks offered in its range of activities.
 Unlike The Scarlet, this hotel is family-friendly, as well as being dog-friendly.

-Staying at the La Suite West hotel in London, an exclusively plant-based hotel, will help to reduce the environmental impact of your trip.
+Staying at the La Suite West hotel in London, an exclusively plant-based property, will help to reduce the environmental impact of your trip.
 This boutique hotel is located in central London, within walking distance of Notting Hill, Portobello Market and Marble Arch.
 Its restaurant offers a delicious plant-based twist on classic favourites inspired by the chef’s Italian and Japanese heritage using healthy, fresh and sustainable ingredients.
 The rooms have been rated four-star and feature four-poster beds and blackout curtains — designed to incorporate a “touch of zen”.
-In-room spa services are also available and include facials, massages, personal training and hairdressing.

 Read more: 13 exciting hotels opening this autumn

-If you are wanting somewhere with easy access to London but with more of that British countryside feel, then The Oakley Court in Windsor is a great option.
-This is a 118-bedroom country house property, which the Queen herself has apparently visited.
-Oakley Court is committed to working sustainably and has dual flush toilet systems and rainwater collection tanks, an “upcycled” outdoor bar and energy management schemes in place, as well as onsite nature trails equipped with hedgehog homes and bird houses.
+If you are wanting somewhere with easy access to London but with more of that British countryside feel, then Oakley Court in Windsor is a great option.
+This is a 118-bedroom country house property, which the Queen has apparently visited.
+Oakley Court is committed to working sustainably and has dual flush toilet systems and rainwater collection tanks, an “upcycled” outdoor bar and energy management schemes in place, as well as onsite nature trails equipped with hedgehog homes and birdhouses.